 We aim to advance health across the lifespan through interprofessional approaches by being a collaborative network offering high quality care to the community, superior applied learning opportunities for students, high-calibre continuing education, and innovative research opportunities.

 We strive to be recognized as a leader in fostering interprofessional collaboration and innovative practices in health care, education, and research to continuously improve the delivery of person-centered care.

 Excellence – We strive for excellence in interprofessional care, clinical teaching, and research with continuous quality improvement through lifelong learning, staff training, evidence-based practice, and ongoing feedback.

-Innovation – Innovation drives healthcare forward, and we are determined to be at the forefront of leading the development of innovative practices through initiating applied research projects in the context of our clinical practice and disseminating new information to the larger community of clinical/non-clinical professionals in order to keep improving person-centered care.
+Innovation – Innovation drives healthcare forward, and we are determined to be at the forefront of leading the development of innovative practices through initiating applied research projects in the context of our clinical practice and disseminating new information to the larger community in order to keep improving person-centered care.

 Collaboration – We strive to be a collaborative interprofessional team, working closely together to achieve clients’ health and rehabilitation goals, forming innovative partnerships with external health and research organizations, and sharing our expertise with community partners.